metio/terraform-provider-k8s/docs/data-sources/multicluster_crd_antrea_io_cluster_set_v1alpha2_manifest.md

 Optional:

-- `namespace` (String) The leader cluster Namespace in which the ClusterSet is defined.Used in a member cluster.
+- `namespace` (String) The leader cluster Namespace in which the ClusterSet is defined.
+Used in a member cluster.

 <a id="nestedatt--spec--leaders"></a>
 ### Nested Schema for `spec.leaders`